uwmadison-chm/mst-labjs/README.md

 # Mnemonic Similarity Task for lab.js

-A simple online continuous MST implementation in lab.js, based on [this PsychoPy repository](https://github.com/celstark/MST) from the Stark lab.
+Simple online continuous MST implementations in lab.js, based on [this PsychoPy repository](https://github.com/celstark/MST) from the Stark lab.

 *PLEASE NOTE*, if you are going to use this task you will need to host the